 )

-With this, we hope we have enhanced your understanding and clarified doubts around using Power BI DAX filter functions.
+With this, I hope we have enhanced your understanding and clarified doubts around using Power BI DAX filter functions.
+Discover more about DAX functions, their syntax, types, and uses.

 Conclusion